Concession Street (Hamilton, Ontario): Transportation infrastructure

-The Jolley Cut, (named after James Jolley, (1813–1892), saddler, harnessmaker, politician) is a mountain/lower city-access road in Hamilton.
+The Jolley Cut (named after James Jolley, (1813–1892), saddler, harnessmaker, politician), is a mountain/lower city-access road in Hamilton.
 James Jolley funded construction of the Jolley Cut.

 It was not unusual for the mountain settler in those days to undertake the construction of a road down the face of the escarpment, known as a short-cut, which might be used only by the family who constructed it or might open to the public.
 At the west end they had the Fillman Mountain, the Horning Mountain and later Beckett's Drive — all done by hand labour.
 Eventually both Fillman & Horning Mountains fell to disuse because they were dangerously too steep.

 One time the city even considered adding a streetcar route on the mountain like they had done with the lower city.
 (Note: When street railway lines were at its peak in Hamilton there was a total of 27.97 miles of railway lines employed by the HSR.)
-In 1913, promoters of the Civic Improvement Society, composed of mountain townshipmen, stated that, 'if a street railway were run on the mountain then the area would grow rapidly.'
+In 1913, promoters of the Civic Improvement Society, composed of mountain township men, stated that, 'if a street railway were run on the mountain then the area would grow rapidly.'
 They never got their wish.
 They also stated at the time that 'the mountain was lacking adequate garbage collection, water supply and a sewage system'.
 Electric street lighting was another issue of the day as the only lighting they were getting were from city lights coming in from lower city Hamilton.

 In 1924 the city of Hamilton agreed to add more street lights to the mountain in an area bounded by Fennell Avenue (south), the escarpment (north), Ontario Hospital on West 5th Street (west) and Upper Gage Avenue (east).
 Street lights on every second pole.

 In 1927 the HSR seriously considered adding a bus route on the Hamilton Mountain and taking advantage of a proposed mountain road which would extend from James Street South to a point 400 feet east of Ferguson Avenue.
 The road was being considered because the grade would be much smaller per cent than the Jolley Cut and cars would be able to negotiate the journey from the bottom to the top with less difficulty.
 Permission had to be obtained from the Department of Highways if the Hamilton buses were to pass Concession Street.
 The city limits in 1927 only extended as far as the sidewalk on the southside of Concession, and all of the roadways past that point would come under jurisdiction of the provincial highways department, which at the time, did not encourage competition between two bus companies when one gave adequate service.